-- 1.7 Once approved, all remuneration paid to officers will comply with this policy for the 2021-22 financial year.
-The statement will be reviewed in accordance with legislation prevailing at the time. - 1.8 In accordance with Part 3 of the Constitution Responsibilities for Functions the Chief Executive's Scheme of Authorisations provides delegated authority to the Director of Human Resources for pay and terms and conditions for staff other than the Chief Executive and senior staff covered by the Joint National Council for Chief Officers.
+- 1.7 Once approved, all remuneration paid to officers will comply with this policy for the 2022-23 financial year.
+The statement will be reviewed in accordance with legislation prevailing at the time. - 1.8 In accordance with Part 3 of the Constitution Responsibilities for Functions the Chief Executive's Scheme of Authorisations provides delegated authority to the Director of Human Resources (now titled Chief People Officer) for pay and terms and conditions for staff other than the Chief Executive and senior staff covered by the Joint National Council for Chief Officers.
 Grading and conditions of service for senior staff are approved by the Appointments Committee.
-Reference paragraph 4.2.8 and 4.2.9 of Part 3 of the Constitution Responsibilities for Functions see extracts below: - ".....the Chief Executive's delegation is subject to: - 4.2.8 "the approval of the Director of Human Resources to the grading and conditions of service of staff (other than those based in schools or subject to the conditions of service of the Chief Officers and Chief Executives J.N.C - 4.2.9 the approval of the Appointments Committee to grading and conditions of service of staff employed subject to the conditions of service of the Chief Officers and Chief Executives J.N.C" - 1.9 Subject to circumstances it may be necessary to amend this Pay Policy statement during the financial year.
-Any changes or amendments made will be subject to full Council approval.
+Reference paragraph 4.2.8 and 4.2.9 of Part 3 of the Constitution Responsibilities for Functions see extracts below: - ".....the Chief Executive's delegation is subject to: - 4.2.8 "the approval of the Director of Human Resources (now titled Chief PeopleOfficer) to the grading and conditions of service of staff (other than those based in schools or subject to the conditions of service of the Chief Officers and Chief Executives J.N.C (Joint National Council for Chief Officers' conditions of service) - 4.2.9 the approval of the Appointments Committee to grading and conditions of service of staff employed subject to the conditions of service of the Chief Officers and Chief Executives J.N.C" - 1.9 Subject to circumstances, it may be necessary to amend this Pay Policy statement during the financial year.
+Any changes, or amendments, made will be subject to full Council approval.